MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/key-preparation-and-configuration-tasks.md

 <a name="bkmk_antivirusormalware"></a>

 ## Antivirus or malware application settings
- Depending on your antivirus or malware application settings, virus scanning can block certain files, making them inaccessible to other applications and causing an adverse effect on [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] performance.
+ Depending on your antivirus or malware application settings, virus scanning can block certain files, making them inaccessible to other applications and causing an adverse effect on [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps  performance.

  Each environment requires a thoughtful decision on what to include and exclude, and there is always a possibility that excluding files from scans could lead to unwanted consequences.
 Use the following list alongside your well-planned internal IT management policies: